-- 5. Counterparties shall perform an independent legal review in order to verify that the segregation arrangements meet the requirements referred to in paragraphs 3 and 4. - 6.
-Counterparties shall provide evidence to their competent authorities of compliance with the first subparagraph in relation to each relevant jurisdiction and, upon request by a competent authority, shall establish policies ensuring the continuous assessment of compliance.
-Such legal review may be conducted by an independent internal unit, or by an independent external third party. - 7.
-For the purposes of paragraph 1(d), the counterparties shall assess the credit quality of the credit institution referred to therein by using a methodology that does not solely or mechanistically rely on external credit quality assessments.
+- (c) where collateral is held on the books and records of a custodian or other third party holder, it shall be segregated from the proprietary assets of that third-party holder. - 5.
+Where non-cash collateral is held by the collecting party or by a third party holder, the collecting counterparty shall always provide the posting counterparty with the option to segregate its collateral from the assets of other posting counterparties. - 6.
+Counterparties shall perform an independent legal review in order to verify that the segregation arrangements meet the requirements referred to in paragraphs 1(g), and 3 to 5. - 7.
+Counterparties shall provide evidence to their competent authorities of compliance with the paragraph 6 of this article in relation to each relevant jurisdiction and, upon request by a competent authority, shall establish policies ensuring the continuous assessment of compliance.
+Such legal review may be conducted by an independent internal unit, or by an independent external third party. - 8.
+For the purposes of paragraph 1(e), the counterparties shall assess the credit quality of the credit institution referred to therein by using a methodology that does not solely or mechanistically rely on external credit quality assessments.

-Article 20 Treatment of collected initial margins
+Treatment of collected initial margins